FeroxFoxxo/MQReawakened/SETUP.md

 If you’re ready to swing into Ook and host your own server emulator, this guide walks you through a clean Docker‑based setup.

+> [!IMPORTANT]
+> Since we aren't modifying the installer, you should start the game from ``/pa/pa.exe`` (the patcher) directly.
+Most clients come with an InstallMQ.exe and uninstall.exe file that you may want to remove from the archive to not confuse players before uploading it to your server - adding a text file to direct them to run ``/pa/pa.exe``.

 ## TL;DR

 - Copy over the [docker compose](https://github.com/FeroxFoxxo/MQReawakened/blob/main/compose.yaml) file